The Best .300 Win Mag Rifles

 This next 300 Win Mag rifle is another highly accurate firearm with a 26-inch barrel.
 Even more importantly, the Savage Arms 110 allows you to customize the length of your trigger pull so it’ll offer a customized shooting experience every time you take aim.

-It also features their special “AccuStock” rail system – which secures the action of the rifle three-dimensionally across the entire length of the weapon for even better stability and balance.
+It also features their special “AccuStock” rail system – which secures the action of the rifle three-dimensionally across the entire length of the bolt action for even better stability and balance.
+It also includes a series of buttstock inserts, which puts it a little closer to precision rifle territory than the traditional wood stock variety.

 The rifle is made with a gray synthetic stock that’s actually fairly comfortable without slipping too easily on your shoulder.
 The weapon comes with an adjustable muzzle brake for even greater performance and recoil control, plus a soft grip overmold at the fore-end.